-2.15 Trade payables
+2.15 Trade and other payables

 Trade payables are obligations to pay for goods that have been acquired in the ordinary course of business from suppliers.
-Trade payables are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business if longer).
+Trade and other payables are presented as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business if longer).
 If not, they are presented as non-current liabilities.